elypia/open-agreements/src/open-exclusive-copyright-license-agreement-1.0/open-exclusive-copyright-license-agreement-1.0.md

 b) The Licensee will have the right to sublicense the Licensed Material to other entities only on a non-commercial basis.

-c) When the Licensed Material is shared or redistributed, including any modified form, the Licensee is under no obligation to attribute the Licensor(s) unless:
+c) When the Licensed Material is shared or redistributed, including in any modified form, the Licensee is under no obligation to attribute the Licensor(s) unless:

-* i) the Licensed Material is the subject of the material.
+* i) the Licensed Material is the subject, and there is a dedicated or open field directly associated with where it was shared that provides the reasonable means to provide attribution.

 ## 4. Payment and Royalties
 a) Unless otherwise separately undertaken between the Licensee and